bartvanhoey/AbpToAzureRepo/Tutorial/Part6/Part6.md

 22. It's possible that you receive the error *HTTP Error 500.30 - ANCM In-Process Start Failure*
     ![HTTP Error 500.30 - ANCM In-Process Start Failure](Images/HTTP_Error_500.30_ANCM_In_Process_Start_Failure.jpg)

-23. The Deployment succeeded, but the Web App is still having issues.
+23. The Deployment succeeded, but the API project is still having issues.
 We will fix them in the next part.

 [Home](./../../README.md) | [Previous](Tutorial/../../Part5/Part5.md) | [Next](Tutorial/../../Part7/Part7.md)